Information for prospective trainees ..........

 Dr Simon Pettitt (one of our newest Partners) has just qualified as a GP trainer.

-We have up to five trainees training with us at any one time.
+We have up to six GP Registrars training with us at any one time.
 They are considered part of the team and involved in all our educational events and relevant meetings.
 Two of our newest Partners – Dr Simon Pettitt and Dr Ed Capo-Bianco – were ST3s here before joining the team on a permanent basis – and there can’t be a higher recommendation for training with us than that!

 We have an experienced and highly professional Nursing and HCA team who work together with our patients to manage many of the long-term chronic conditions we see in Primary Care, eg asthma, COPD and diabetes.
 We are particularly privileged to have our Community Nurses based within our surgeries and able to coordinate care particularly for our elderly and palliative patients.

-Julia Beasley, our Practice Manager, has been in post for nearly eleven years now, is highly
+Julia Beasley, our Practice Manager, has been in post for eleven years now, is highly

 experienced and thrives on working within a training environment.
 She is also a Practice Manager Inspector for Training Practices in the Thames Valley and part of the Oxfordshire Clinical Commissioning Group aimed at supporting Practices that are struggling.